saddam0651/morrison-csv-to-json/README.md

 ### Prerequisites

 Use any IDE or resources that you would like.
-We would prefer that you attempt this challenge using Python.
+You can attempt this using any technologies you like, make sure you justify your choices.

 ## The desired form